cncf/tag-env-sustainability/website/content/cloud-native-sustainability-week/_index.md

 Virtual Mini Conference is a virtual meetup organized by the  CNCF Environmental Sustainability Technical Advisory Group (TAG ENV).
 It is a 2-hour event with presentations both from the community speakers and TAG ENV maintainers.
 You can find the event on the CNCF community page [here](https://community.cncf.io/events/details/cncf-cloud-native-sustainability-presents-virtual-mini-conference-cloud-native-sustainability-week/).

 Event summary:

-1. 5:00 PM CEST: Welcome and Introduction
+- 5:00 PM CEST: Welcome and Introduction
-2. 5:05 PM CEST: TAG ENV Overview
+- 5:05 PM CEST: TAG ENV Overview
-3. 5:15 PM CEST: A carbon-aware workload dispatcher in multi-cluster Kubernetes environments by Asser
+- 5:15 PM CEST: A carbon-aware workload dispatcher in multi-cluster Kubernetes environments by Asser
-4. 5:45 PM CEST: Container sustainability with kube-green by Eduardo Spotti
+- 5:45 PM CEST: Container sustainability with kube-green by Eduardo Spotti
-5. 5:55 PM CEST: Cloud Provider Sustainability, Current Status and Future Directions by Adrian Cockcroft
+- 5:55 PM CEST: Cloud Provider Sustainability, Current Status and Future Directions by Adrian Cockcroft
-6. 6:30 PM CEST: Working Group Updates - Comms
+- 6:30 PM CEST: Working Group Updates - Comms
-7. 6:40 PM CEST: Working Group Updates - Green Reviews
+- 6:40 PM CEST: Working Group Updates - Green Reviews
-8. 6:50 PM CEST: TAG ENV Landscape Document walkthrough
+- 6:50 PM CEST: TAG ENV Landscape Document walkthrough
-9. 7:00 PM CEST: Closing Remarks
+- 7:00 PM CEST: Closing Remarks

 The times are approximate and might shift a bit.

 ### Blog Posts

+The blog posts will be published on the [CNCF blog](https://www.cncf.io/blog/) and on the [TAG ENV blog](https://tag-env-sustainability.cncf.io/blog/).

 | **Day** | **Blog Post** | **Link** |
 |---|---|---|